zalando-stups/even/README.rst

 Requesting SSH Access
 =====================

-User's can use the convenience script ``ssh-request`` instead of doing a manual HTTP POST.
+User's can use the convenience script Piu_ instead of doing a manual HTTP POST.
-It's recommended to put the ``bin`` directory into your path:

 .. code-block:: bash

-    $ export PATH=$PATH:<path-to-checkout>/bin
+    $ sudo pip3 install --upgrade stups-piu
-    $ ssh-request odd.myteam.example.org -r 172.31.0.1 "testing the ssh-request script"
+    $ piu 172.31.0.1 "testing the piu script"

 ToDos
 =====